 You can look at an audiogram to understand your ability to hear.
 This chart shows the quietest level that you can hear high and low pitches as noted by an audiologist or other health professional when conducting an audiometry hearing test.

-An audiogram can diagnose your hearing loss as well as indicate what type of hearing loss you have.
+An audiogram can diagnose your hearing loss and indicate what type of hearing loss you have.
 It can distinguish your hearing in each ear and whether you have hearing loss on one or both sides.

 You should seek the guidance of a doctor or audiologist for treatment options, but understanding the basics of an audiogram can help you analyze what you hear in the world around you.